swcarpentry/r-novice-inflammation/_episodes/01-starting-with-data.md

 [1] 55
 ~~~
 {: .output}

-We can do arithmetics with the variable:
+We can treat our variable like a regular number, and do arithmetic it:

 ~~~